 The CDC may have updated travel guidelines to say vaccinated Americans can resume traveling, but they do not impact Hawaii’s current travel rules.
 Proof of vaccination is not a recognized exemption to Hawaii quarantine rules – at least not yet.

-However, Hawaii is allowing travelers who come to the state and skip a 10-day quarantine if they present a negative COVID-19 test.
+Instead, Hawaii is currently allowing travelers who come to the state to skip a mandatory 10-day quarantine if they present a negative COVID-19 test.
 But not just any COVID-19 test will do.

 The COVID-19 test must be an FDA-approved NAAT test from a CLIA approved laboratory taken no more than 72 hours prior to your final flight to Hawaii.
 More importantly, it has to be from one of Hawaii’s approved testing partners.

 But that’s not all: Results also must be uploaded to Hawaii’s Safe Travels account prior to departure.
 That’s a change, as Hawaii previously allowed travelers who hadn’t received a test result yet to fly to Hawaii and quarantine upon arrival until the results come in.
 Now, they’ll be required to quarantine for 10 days – or may even be denied boarding.